long113112113/Rose/README.md

 Rose is an open-source automatic skin changer for League of Legends that enables seamless access to all skins in the game.
 The application runs silently in the system tray and automatically detects skin selections during champion select, injecting the chosen skin when the game loads.

-**Rose is built on two core technologies:**
+**Rose is built on three core technologies:**

 - **🎮 [Pengu Loader](https://github.com/FlorentTariolle/ROSE-Pengu)**: Plugin system that injects JavaScript plugins into the League Client, enabling enhanced UI interactions and quick skin detection
 - **🔧 [CSLOL](https://github.com/LeagueToolkit/cslol-manager)**: Safe skin injection framework that handles the actual skin injection process, fully compatible with Riot Vanguard
+- **🌐 P2P Network (Rust Sidecar + NodeMaster)**: Enables skin sharing between players in the same lobby using `iroh-gossip` protocol

 These technologies work together to provide a seamless and effortless automatic skin-changing experience without any manual intervention.

 ## Architecture

-Rose consists of two main components:
+Rose consists of three main components:

 ### Python Backend